Phorofor/Phorofor.GitHub.io/_posts/2016-12-31-The-Windows-Classic-Theme.md

 * Unlike having DWM forcibly killed in Windows 10, Windows 8.1 works just fine with jumplists and the taskbar.
 You still won't get thumbnails or Aero Peek, though.

+* The 'Open With' dialog will not work.
+Frieger's [OpenWith Enhanced](http://extensions.frieger.com/owdesc.php) mimics the Windows 7 Open With dialog with a few more additions which is not dependant upon the DWM.

 * With DWM forced off, you'll exhibit screen tearing and it doesn't look too good.
 For some reason I've only noticed this when I've been trying DWM with it being forced off on Windows 10.
 It'll occasionally somehow disable my video driver up killing it for the integrated graphics card, so I would have to go to Device Manager or ``devmgmt.msc`` and disable and enable it.

 * If you like running Windows 10 with DWM forced off, go and [tweak your registry](http://www.askvg.com/collection-of-windows-10-hidden-secret-registry-tweaks/) to enable the legacy battery and volume taskbar fly-outs.
 The legacy clock is not a thing anymore since the anniversary update.